PhiphyZhou/Coding-Interview-Practice-Python/README.md

 # Crack-Coding-Interview-in-Python
-Implementation of part of the CCI problems in Python.
+Implementation of selected problems in the book Cracking The Coding Interview in Python.

-I will only implement the ones that I found tricky.

-The version of Crack Coding Interviews I use is version 5.
+The version of the book I used is version 5.